thiagokokada/blog/2024-08-01/01-troubleshooting-zsh-lag-and-solutions-with-nix.md

 start](https://www.instabug.com/blog/understanding-cold-hot-and-warm-app-launch-time),
 while cold start it could take multiple seconds.

-The shell that I used is ZSH, and we check how long it takes to start by using:
+We can check how long ZSH takes to start by using:

 ```console
 $ time zsh -ci exit